Working towards a more sustainable future

 SDG2 – Zero Hunger

 In 2020, 149.2 million children under the age of 5 years were stunted and 45.4 million were wasted globally.
-Through its charitable work, the IEF is tackling food poverty experienced in developing countries, through an ever-broadening range of community-based programmes.
+Through its charitable work, the IEF is tackling food poverty experienced in low- and middle-income countries, through an ever-broadening range of community-based programmes.

 SDG3 – Good Health and Well-Being

 Eggs are officially recognised as a high-quality protein and are a good source of commonly deficient micronutrients, such as vitamins D and B12.
-The IEF is committed to utilising the bioavailability and density of nutrients in eggs to directly improve health outcomes in developing countries around the world.
+The IEF is committed to utilising the bioavailability and density of nutrients in eggs to directly improve health outcomes in low- and middle-income countries around the world.

 SDG4 – Quality Education